 - Flat-Earth Atheist: One of her major clients is a group of mystics (and one of the people she works with is part of said group), but states she's not very fond of the Jedi's spiritualism.

-- Hate Sink: She came off as somewhat decent in "Shadow of Malevolence", but her smug and domineering attitude, her Lack of Empathy for the Clones, her complicity in Order 66, setting up Fives to be killed for learning about it, and her getting away with it so far effectively establishes her as one of these.
+- Hate Sink: She came off as somewhat decent in "Shadow of Malevolence", but her smug and domineering attitude, her Lack of Empathy for the Clones, her complicity in Order 66 and setting up Fives to be killed for learning about it effectively establishes her as one of these.

-- Karma Houdini: She was responsible for the programming of Order 66 and the deaths of both Tup and Fives, and she gets off completely scott-free, and the ending scenes of "Orders" really hammers it in.
-Unlike Palpatine, Dooku and Tarkin, we don't have any prior knowledge of her getting any eventual comeuppance.
+- Karma Houdini Warranty: She was responsible for the programming of Order 66 and the deaths of both Tup and Fives, and she gets off completely scott-free, and the ending scenes of "Orders" really hammers it in.
+Near the end of the first season of The Bad Batch, she is deemed one of the "essential" Kaminoans and avoids getting arrested or executed by the Empire.
+However, knowing what happened to those Kaminoans that weren't deemed essential, she knows that she is in a gilded cage and on borrowed time.

 - Manipulative Bitch: When it comes to covering up Order 66 and gaining the Jedi's trust over the war, she presents herself as a benevolent doctor.
 When even Shaak Ti is suspicious of her and her medical methods, the doctor still finds a way to get what she wants.